Dariush Homayoon: Journalistic and political career

 In the years following 1953, Homayoun finished his university studies, obtaining a doctorate in political science from the University of Tehran.
+After completing his Nieman Fellowship at Harvard, he took on the role of a field consultant in Asia for the New York office of the Franklin Book Programs.
+During this time, he conducted surveys to assess the distribution challenges in Malaysia and Indonesia.

 He worked at the Iranian daily Ettelaat and later founded the highly successful daily newspaper Ayandegan.
 In the cabinet of Jamshid Amouzegar, he became the minister of information and tourism.
-Following the events leading up to the Iranian Revolution, he was arrested in the autumn of 1978, together with many other former officials whom the monarchy tried to use as scapegoats in order to prevent its own eventual downfall.
+Following the events leading up to the Iranian Revolution, he was arrested in November 1978, together with many other former officials, due to the allegations of corruption and power misuse.
 He escaped prison on 12 February 1979, just after the revolution, and went into hiding.
 Fifteen months later, he left Iran through the border with Turkey and went to Paris.

 Exile

 In exile, Homayoun, was an influential political analyst, writer, and opposition leader.
 In the nineties he initiated and helped create the Constitutionalist Party of Iran, a political party seeking to establish a liberal democratic Iran.